 We firmly believe that companies must deliver content that humanizes their brand to connect with their customers effectively.
 One example of how, we at LeanData, are practicing what we preach, is we are about to launch a new web series called Revvin Up Your Revenue.
 The purpose of the series is to chat with industry thought-leaders about the significant revenue generation challenges companies face today and provide the audience with insights to overcome the challenges and accelerate the time to revenue.
 We will be launching the series in late March.

 I find the most value in hearing directly from prospects and customers about their pain points.
 For our target market of Marketing and Sales operations, there are new forums such as Modern Sales Pros which is an invite-only group of the top Sales Ops Practitioners.
 In that group, they share best practices and help each other solve problems with only technology solutions that have proven value to end customers – vendors are not allowed to pitch in these groups.
 There is a daily email digest that I read every day and make sure our industry experts are also participating.

-At LeanData, believe that companies provide content that humanizes the face of their brand.
+At LeanData, we believe that companies provide content that humanizes the face of their brand.
 For example, as I mentioned earlier, we are about to launch a new web series called, Revvin’ Up Your Revenue, where we will bring on thought leaders to discuss the business challenges companies face when it comes to optimizing for revenue and how to overcome those challenges.
 We created this series with the intention to make it lively and informative, rather than launch a generic, impersonal webinar that only serves LeanData rather than our customers.

 Revisiting the Automation Stack as a Tactical Step